Available: Lectures, full-day workshops, multiple-day workshops, retreats, conferences, half-day workshops, lecture-demos

 Workshops: $400 per day (maximum 20 students, $15 daily fee per person above 20 students) $300 for 3 hour workshop

 My fees have remained the same for three years.
 I will be raising my prices for 2016 to $250 for a lecture and $450 for the day class.
+In 2017 lectures will be $300 and all day workshops $500.
 Please ask if you are a very small group or guild as I am willing to help you out!

 Reasonable travel/accommodation expenses will also be the responsibility of the organization making the booking.